-He geeks out for comic books, superheroes, the Planet of the Apes, so-bad-they’re-good action and sci-fi movies, the band Queen, the Venture Bros., the Rockford Files, and Mystery Science Theater 3000.
+He geeks out for comic books, superheroes, the Planet of the Apes, so-bad-they’re-good action and sci-fi movies, the band Queen, Spider-Man, the Venture Bros., the Rockford Files, and Mystery Science Theater 3000.

 Don’t get him started about the problems with the movie Prometheus, Zack Snyder’s Man of Steel, Garfield’s inexplicable change into a biped, or his giant man-crush on James Garner.

 Casey Doran is an aspiring Harry Selden, a psycho-historian planning for the future of the Empire.
 When not cramming for a discussion panel, he works as an I.T. pistolero for his day job, chips away at a speculative fiction novel and is teaching his infant son percussion with rhythmic spankings.

 Aside from All-Things-Trek, he geeks out for retro and indie gaming, 19th century Japanese history, American cinema (who doesn’t?), sci-fi literature, and the philosophy of Epistemology.

 Don’t get him started on supernatural horror movies that are “based on true story,” or those asshats who say “It’s only a movie!”

 Pól Rua is a comics retailer, podcaster and full-time multi-purpose nerd.
 He is a former co-host of the Mike and Pól Save the Universe! comic book podcast with Mike Gillis, and spends his days slinging funnybooks at Ace Comics & Games in Brisbane, Australia.